apache/age-website/docs/functions/aggregate_functions.md

 ## percentileCont

-percentileCont() returns the percentile of the given value over a group, with a percentile from 0.0 to 1.0.
+`percentileCont()` returns the percentile of the given value over a group, with a percentile from 0.0 to 1.0.
 It uses a linear interpolation method, calculating a weighted average between two values if the desired percentile lies between them.
-For nearest values using a rounding method, see percentileDisc.
+For nearest values using a rounding method, see `percentileDisc`.

 Syntax: `percentileCont(expression, percentile)`